On vertex-minimal simplicial maps to the sphere: Questions

 \section{Questions}

-We have estimated the asymptotic of $\lambda(n,d)$ as $d\to\infty$.
-However, finding its exact values appears to be a difficult problem.
-The estimates for $\lambda(n,d)$ obtained in the proof of theorem~\ref{th:lambda-to-0} are apparently far from the minimum.
+We have estimated the upper and lower linear bounds for $\lambda(n,d)^h$ as $d\to\infty$.
+However, finding exact values of $\lambda(n,d)$ appears to be a difficult problem.
+Our estimates are apparently far from the optimal ones.
+It is also interesting to study the monotonicity of this function.